Friday, December 12, 2008

 Mercer University currently has access to a trial of the Science Direct Freedom Collection of online journals for your preview.
 The title list consists primarily of science and health science titles, but business and economics journals are also well represented.

-This trial is relatively short, so please make it a priority to preview and
+This trial is relatively short, so please make it a priority to preview and evaluate this database.

 Thank you!